emergentworks/curriculum/product-development/README.md

 * What do they need to solve the problem and why?
 * Why is this problem important to you?

-## 2. The Solution
+## 2. The Solution (What?)

 Once we have identified a problem we want to solve, we can ideate a solution.

 ### Brainstorm solutions

-Your first idea may is not always the best one so brainstorm multiple solutions with the help of others.
-Try coming up with at least 5 ideas.
+Your first idea may is not always the best one!
+Take some time to brainstorm multiple solutions.
+You can ask others for help!
+Try coming up with **at least 5 ideas**.

 TODO Link to brainstorming video